MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserServicesConfiguration.md

 # Set-CsUserServicesConfiguration

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Modifies an existing collection of User Services configuration settings.
-The User Services service is used to help maintain presence information and manage conferencing.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Modifies an existing collection of User Services configuration settings.
 The User Services service is used to help maintain presence information and manage conferencing.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX